-4.106.3 Surface drainage.
-The site shall be planned and developed to keep surface water from entering buildings.
-Construction plans shall indicate how the site grading or drainage system will manage surface water flows.
+4.106.3 Grading and paving.
+Construction plans shall indicate how the site grading or drainage system will manage all surface water flows to keep water from entering buildings.
 Examples of methods to manage surface water include, but are not limited to, the following:

-- 1. Swales
+1. Swales

 - 2. Water collection and disposal systems

 - 3. French drains

 - 4. Water retention gardens

-- 5. Other water measures which keep surface water away from buildings and aid in groundwater recharge
+- 5. Other water measures which keep surface water away from buildings and aid in groundwater recharge.